fraunhofer-iais/rennet/README.md

 optional arguments:
   -h, --help            show this help message and exit --todir [TODIR]       Path to output directory.
 Will be created if it
-                        doesn't exist (default: respective directory of the inputfiles)
+                        doesn't exist (default: respective directories of the inputfiles)
   --modelpath [MODELPATH], -M [MODELPATH]
                         Path to the model file (default: /Users/abdullah/Delve